Automated Code Review: Some Processes You Can Automate

-CodeGrip automates this process by reading and analyzing your code from line to line.
-It finds smells, errors, bugs, vulnerabilities, and mention these findings collectively for an overall view.
+Codegrip automates this process by reading and analyzing your code from line to line.
+It finds smells, errors, bugs, and vulnerabilities and mentions these findings collectively for an overall view.
 It also states the time the developer would take to resolve the problem on the code.
 What makes it easier is classifying the issues according to the severity they possess and the amount of technical debt they add.

 Problems related to class and methods

-Every company and a development team should follow specific design standards that bring the best out of the project as well as promotes team development through learning.
-Code smells like class type smells and method type smells makes your program slow in execution.
+Every company and development team should follow specific design standards that bring the best out of the project as well as promotes team development through learning.
+Code smells like class-type smells, and method-type smells make your program slow in execution.

 Resolving Time Management

-In the code review process, especially in tool based developers tend to make amendments in the code once the whole code is reviewed, and comments or discussions are made.
-We all know that in a competitive software world, time and money constraints do not give us enough moments to complete all our tasks and a compromise is needed.
+In the code review process, especially tool-based, developers tend to make amendments in the code once the whole code is reviewed and comments or discussions are made.
+We all know that in a competitive software world, time and money constraints do not give us enough moments to complete all our tasks, and a compromise is needed.
 But the settlement should be such that it creates the least harm to the software and adds negligibly to the technical debt of the code.

 Now you can get started with automating your code review process.

 Sign Up with Codegrip and get started for Free!

 Automating code review is a necessity to increase productivity and efficiency while developing software.
 Hence a shift from a manual process to an automated process is needed.
 Some of many automated processes are mentioned above.
 Developers can use tools to automate the code review process according to their needs.
 Codegrip, a free-to-try automated code review tool, achieves this automation effortlessly.

 Liked what you read?
 Subscribe and get fresh updates.